thiom/tiralab/docs/specification_doc.md

 tokens will then be passed to the parser which will try to understand some syntactical structure from the input and construct an AST (abstract syntax tree).
 After that, the AST will be coverted into NFA (nondeterministic finite automaton) and the NFA will be converted into DFA (deterministic finite automaton).
-These two conversion are based on the techniques described in the book called "Introduction to the theory of computation, third edition" by Michael Sipser (pages 54, 66).
+These two conversion are based on the techniques described in the books "Introduction to the Theory of Computation" and "Engineering a Compiler".
 Finally, the DFA will be used for testing if the language (defined by the regex) will recognize the input strings.

 ![](https://github.com/thiom/tiralab/blob/main/docs/img/rs-regex-overview.png)